So what exactly is CBD?

 Can I use the oil in a vape pen?

-What conditions/problems will it treat?
+What conditions/problems might it help?

 Can I take this if I'm pregnant/nursing/taking other medications/under the care of a physician?